 What I definitely didn’t want while making 12 trips in a span of 12 months was to feel like every trip entailed the same kind of place, experience or activities.
 When you’re in a full-time job, it’s often tempting to travel to a beautiful place (hill station with a view, or a beach to laze on) to simply relax, laze around and unwind.
 While I definitely did this in a few trips, I wanted some of my trips to be more meaningful and active in nature- exploring more offbeat places, rural travel, engaging with local communities, learning/observing handicraft activities, going on photo-walks, bird/insect-watching, the list goes on.

-The list of destinations I zeroed-in on entailed all of the above.
-I made sure I didn’t make consecutive trips to similar places, travelled with different sets of friends/family whenever possible, and picked a diverse set of places to visit- with different weather forecasts, modes of transport, types of accommodation and local culture.
-This ensured I was never bored, and always excited about discovering something new- be it a place, person, culture or experience, in every trip I went on!
+The list of destinations I zeroed in on entailed all of the above.
+I made sure I didn’t make consecutive trips to similar places, traveled with different sets of friends/family whenever possible, and picked a diverse set of places to visit- with different weather forecasts, modes of transport, types of accommodation and local culture.
+This ensured I was never bored, and always excited about discovering something new- be it a place, person, culture, or experience on every trip!

-My biggest learning from the past year has been that it’s all in the mind- and once you set yourself to make something happen, you will find your way 🙂
+My biggest learning from the past year has been that it’s all in the mind- and once you set yourself to make something happen, you will find a way 🙂

 Here’s wishing you a lot more travel this year!